Code of Conduct for School Governing Boards

-- We will always be mindful of our responsibility to maintain and develop the ethos and reputation of the school.
+- We will always be mindful of our responsibility to maintain and develop the ethos and reputation of our school.
 Our actions within the school and the local community will reflect this.

-- We will actively support and challenge the Headteacher.
+- We will actively support and challenge the executive leaders.

-- We will each involve ourselves actively in the work of the governing board, and accept our fair share of responsibilities, including service on committees and working groups.
+- We will each involve ourselves actively in the work of the governing board, and accept our fair share of responsibilities, including service on committees or working groups.

 - We will get to know the school well and respond to opportunities to involve ourselves in school activities.

-- We will visit the school, with all visits to school arranged in advance with the staff and undertaken within the framework established by the governing board and agreed with the Headteacher.
+- We will visit the school, with all visits arranged in advance with the executive leaders and undertaken within the framework established by the governing board and agreed with the Headteacher.

-- We will consider seriously our individual and collective needs for training and development and will undertake relevant training.
+- We will consider seriously our individual and collective needs for induction, training and development, and will undertake relevant training.

 - We will strive to work as a team in which constructive working relationships are actively promoted.

-- We will support the chair in their role of ensuring appropriate conduct both at meetings and at all times.
+- We will support the chair, vice chair and each other in our mutual roles of ensuring appropriate conduct both publicly and privately.

 - We are prepared to answer queries from other governors in relation to delegated functions and take into account any concerns expressed, and we will acknowledge the time, effort and skills that have been committed to the delegated function by those involved.

-- We will seek to develop effective working relationships with the Headteacher, staff and parents, the local authority and other relevant agencies and the community.
+- We will seek to develop effective working relationships with the executive leaders, staff and parents, church, the local authority and other relevant agencies and the community.